Assessing signal cross talk between extreme-mass-ratio inspirals and Galactic binaries in LISA data: Results

 \subsection{Influence of resolvable GB signals}

 We divided the total Galactic population into sources identified as resolvable in~\cite{Deng:2025wgk} and the remaining (unresolvable) ones.
 In total, we have about 9500 resolvable sources.
 Most of them have SNRs between 8 and 20; however, in some cases, we encounter very strong WD binaries with SNRs above a few hundred.
 In this subsection, we show that these resolvable sources strongly influence the search and parameter estimation of EMRI signals.
 For this purpose, we analyze data consisting only(!) of GW signals from resolvable GBs.
+Note that averaging the cyclo-stationary GB foreground in the analytical PSD model might also introduce a bias.
+In our example, however, no such effect is observed (see the “Noiseless” results).

 First, we evaluated the matched filtering SNR between our EMRI signal and the data, $\rho = (h^\text{EMRI}|h_\text{resolvable}) / \text{SNR}_\text{EMRI}$, near the true EMRI parameters.
 In Fig.~\ref{fig:variations_M}, we show how $\rho$ varies as we move along the MBH mass (shifting left and right from the true value by $\Delta M$).
-We observe that (i) the matched-filtering SNR can easily reach $\rho \sim 20$, and (ii) there are multiple strong outliers, and the matched-filtering SNR looks like pop-corn noise.
-Note that in the case of Gaussian noise $n$, $(h^\text{EMRI}|n)$ should follow a Gaussian distribution.
+We observe that (i) the matched-filtering SNR can easily reach $\rho \sim 20$, and (ii) there are multiple strong outliers.
 Similar behavior of the matched-filtering SNR is observed when varying other parameters.

 To further understand where this significant matched filtering SNR comes from, we computed the inner product between the EMRI signal and each individual resolvable GB, shown in the top panel of Fig.~\ref{fig:individual_overlap}.
-We observe that the inner product with individual GBs can reach values as high as 70.
-However, the overlap, plotted in the bottom panel of Fig.~\ref{fig:individual_overlap}, shows very low values.
-This implies that, although GBs are not similar to EMRI signals, they can still produce a non-negligible matched-filtering SNR due to their high amplitudes.
+We observe that the inner product with individual GBs can reach values as high as 70, translating to the matched filtering SNR $\rho\sim1.4$, while the overlap, plotted in the bottom panel of Fig.~\ref{fig:individual_overlap}, shows very low values.
+This implies that individual GBs are not similar to the EMRI signal, and it is their combined contribution that can produce a significant matched-filtering SNR that was observed in Fig.~\ref{fig:variations_M}.

 Using the ``Resolvable GBs'' data, we computed the cumulative matched-filtering SNR, $\rho(t)$, for the EMRI signal with parameters $\boldsymbol{\theta}_\text{Sangria}$, corresponding to the orange contours in Fig.~\ref{fig:main_mcmc}.
 The result is shown in the top panel of Fig.~\ref{fig:time_freq_max_like}.
 Visible upward and downward jumps correspond to positive (in-phase) and negative (antiphase) interference of EMRI harmonics with GBs, as explained next.